The person at the center of this case

 Shanna was last seen near her residence in Geneva, Alabama.
 Her cellular phone was turned off at approximately 4:00 p.m. on the day she went missing.

-When Shanna was discovered missing, the front door of her residence was left open and the television was left on—behavior inconsistent with her routine habits of locking the door and turning off the television when leaving home.
+When Shanna was discovered missing, the front door of her residence was left open and the television was left on—unusual for her routine behavior.